pletfix/docs/en/migrations.md

 ### Migration Files

-The migration are stored in the `resources/migrations` directory.
+The migrations are stored in the `resources/migrations` directory.

 The name of the migration file have to contains first a timestamp which is used to determine the order of the migrations and second the name of the migration class.
 In fact, the expected format is `<timestamp>_<classname>.php`,